|

 Having edited the

-first four James Bond films, and acting as supervising editor and
+first four films in the EON Productions series, and acting as supervising editor and

 second unit director on You Only Live Twice (1967), Peter Hunt